Configuration

 Integration Configurations

-Settings for built-in integrations (Prebid, Next.js, Permutive, Testlight).
+Settings for built-in integrations (Prebid, Next.js, Osano, Permutive, Testlight).
 For other integrations (APS, Didomi, Lockr, GAM, etc.), see the relevant integration guides.

 Common Fields